Shippable/docs/sources/platform/workflow/config.md

 * You can have as many **shippable.yml** files as you want and distribute config across them if needed.
 As an example, our customers manage config in the following different ways:
     * Create a central DevOps repository and include all Assembly Lines configuration for all services and applications in that repository.
 This is usually done by creating a corresponding folder structure in this central DevOps repository.
 Organizations with central DevOps teams usually like this approach.
     * Keeping the Assembly Line config for each microservice with the source code for that microservice.
 This is typically the choice when the organization has decoupled teams working on microservices.
 * You can separate out jobs and resources config into separate config files called `shippable.jobs.yml` and `shippable.resources.yml` respectively.
-You will need to add the repo/branch where these files are stored as a Syns repository so that Shippable can read your config.
+You will need to add the repo/branch where these files are stored as a Sync repository so that Shippable can read the `jobs` and `resources` sections of your config.

 A reference for the Assembly Lines portion of **shippable.yml** is shown below: